curityio/mobile-deployments/README.md

 ## Configuration

-The files in the `resources` folder provide base behaviors related to data and user accounts.\
+The files in the `resources` folder provide base configuration.\
 Different deployment scenarios can apply specific configuration files or override parameters.

 For example, HAAPI deployments require a number of technical configuration settings.\